jknoll/gmail-graphite/README.md

 If running the ~/bin/ file works, but launchd seems to be failing, try:

     $ tail -f /var/log/system.log # Or use Console.app and search for launchd.

+When running as a LaunchDaemon on a system with software updates set to automatic, it's helpful to enable automatic user login if the machine is in a physically secure location.
+Without this, a software update will reboot the system and the machine will not re-join the wifi network.